About the Program

 |Three courses that focus on the same region, which can be selected from Appendices B1-B3 of the Global Studies Handbook.
 These courses should also be able to converse with one another about a specific area of interest.|

-1. No more than 3 upper division courses taken outside of the College of Letters & Science, including courses taken at other universities, EAP, Study Abroad, and other colleges on the UC Berkeley campus, may count towards major requirements.
+1. No more than 3 upper-division courses taken off of the UC Berkeley campus, including courses taken at other universities, EAP, and Study Abroad, may count towards major requirements.
+(Courses taken at UCDC are the one exception to this rule.)

 2. No more than 3 upper division courses may be taken from the same department.